microsoft/typechat.net/README.md

 To see TypeChat in action, explore the [TypeChat example projects](./examples).
 The list below describes which examples will best introduc which concept.
 Some examples or scenarios may work best with gpt-4.

-* Hello World: The [Sentiment](./examples/Sentiment) example is TypeChat's Hello World and a minimal introduction to JsonTranslator.
+* Hello World: The [Sentiment](./examples/Sentiment/Program.cs) example is TypeChat's Hello World and a minimal introduction to JsonTranslator.

-* JsonTranslator and Schemas:
+* JsonTranslator, Schemas and Vocabularies:

-  * CoffeeShop: Natural language ordering at a coffee shop
+  * CoffeeShop: Natural language ordering at a coffee shop.
+Demonstrates a complex schema with polymorphic deserialzation.
   * Calendar: Transform language into calendar actions
-  * Restaurant: Order at a pizza restaurant
+  * Restaurant: Order processing at a pizza restaurant

 * Hierarchical schemas and routing:
   * MultiSchema: dynamically route user intent to other 'sub-apps'